 Stock Awards.
-Participants received a restricted stock unit award, which we sometimes refer to as a "stock award" in this proxy statement, representing shares of CenterPoint Energy common stock, as shown in the table on page 41.
-Vesting of the stock awards requires CenterPoint Energy to have declared cash dividends on its common stock during the three-year vesting period totaling at least \$2.37 per share and continuous service by the recipient through the three-year vesting period.
-"Retirement eligible" participants (age 55 with five years of service) who terminate employment will receive a payment under the award, if any, based on the actual achievement of the performance objective at the end of the vesting period with any such amount pro-rated for the period of their employment during the vesting period.
+Participants received a restricted stock unit award, which we sometimes refer to as a "stock award" in this proxy statement, representing shares of CenterPoint Energy common stock, as shown in the table on page 40.
+Vesting of the stock awards requires CenterPoint Energy to have declared cash dividends on its common stock during the three-year vesting period totaling at least \$2.43 per share and continuous service by the recipient through the three-year vesting period.
+"Retirement eligible" participants (age 55 with five years of service) who terminate employment on or after July 1 of the calendar year in which the award is granted will receive a payment under the award, if any, based on the actual achievement of the performance objective at the end of the vesting period with any such amount pro-rated for the period of their employment during the vesting period.